aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 Unlike RAG, which relies on retrieving relevant pieces of information, the model needs to be fine-tuned on labeled data for specific classification tasks.
 In classification, after obtaining embeddings from the chunks, you can add a classifier layer (typically a fully connected layer) on top of the aggregated global embedding and fine-tune the entire model on your classification dataset.

 If you're working with a BERT-based classification model where the context window is 512 tokens, but your document has more than 5,000 tokens, what you could do in such case?
-Several ways are available to handle this, like using hierarchical encoding, sliding window approaches, or trying models like Longformer or BigBird that are designed to handle longer contexts.
+Several ways are available to handle this:

-<d-cite key='park2022efficient'></d-cite>
-- BERT truncates long documents to 512 tokens and uses a fully-connected layer on the [CLS] token, serving as a competitive baseline for long document classification.
-- Longformer processes up to 4,096 tokens with efficient self-attention and outperforms RoBERTa on small binary classification datasets.
+- **Document Truncation**: The simplest approach involves fine-tuning BERT by truncating long documents to the first 512 tokens (this can be done by setting `truncation=True` in the tokenizer function).
+- **Longformer**: <d-cite key='beltagy2020longformer'></d-cite> proposed Longformer, which is designed to process longer input sequences using an efficient self-attention mechanism that scales linearly with the input length.
+Unlike BERT, which can handle up to 512 tokens, Longformer can process up to 4,096 tokens.
-- ToBERT takes a hierarchical approach by dividing documents into 200-token chunks and applying a Transformer over BERT-based chunk representations, performing well on spoken conversation datasets.
+- **Hierarchical encoding** It (<d-cite key='pappagari2019hierarchical'></d-cite> ) divides long documents into smaller chunks of 200 tokens and uses a Transformer layer over BERT-based chunk representations.
+- **Cognize LongTeXts** It (<d-cite key='ding2020cogltx'></d-cite> ) jointly trains
-- CogLTX selects key sentences from long documents using two BERT models, based on the idea that a few key sentences are sufficient for classification tasks, and has outperformed ToBERT in some comparisons.
+two BERT (or RoBERTa) models to select key sentences from long documents for various tasks including text classification.
+The underlying idea that a few key sentences are sufficient for a given task has been explored for question answering.

+<d-cite key='park2022efficient'></d-cite> has evaluated different models, and show
+show that more complex models often fail to outperform simple baselines and yield inconsistent performance across datasets.